open-access-policies/policy_crew/docs/writer/instructions.md

 {input}
 ```

-You will also have access to three files to guide your work:
+You will also have access to two sections below to guide your work:

-1. **Policy Template:** If you are writing a policy, you must adhere to this template exactly. "docs/writer/style_guide.md"
+1. **Policy Template:** If you are writing a policy, you must adhere to this template exactly.

-2. **Procedure Template:** If you are writing a procedure, you must adhere to this template exactly. "docs/templates/policy_template.md"

-3. **Style Guide:** When writing and formatting the text, you must follow this style guide to ensure consistency. "docs/templates/procedures_template.md"
+2. **Style Guide:** When writing and formatting the text, you must follow this style guide to ensure consistency.

 ## Required Thought Process (Internal Monologue)